 Catnip has been found to be relatively harmless.
 It is not addictive and the active ingredient is nontoxic and has no adverse effects on cats.
 A small number of felines do become a little more aggressive than usual and tend to be a little more possessive.
 Simply avoid giving your cat catnip if they start to show signs of aggression or give it to them when they are isolated to enjoy it alone.

 Some cats have also shown adverse effects from directly ingesting catnip leaves.
 This is much more prominent in cats that already have a sensitive digestive tract.
 You can avoid this by enclosing the catnip into a cloth toy so that your cat can still smell the substance but not eat the leaves.
+And if your sweet little one does go wild for this intoxicating plant, find a fun pet ID tag to compliment that wild hidden personality that all cats have.

 |Catnip has many fun effects on cats and is widely available in pet stores and food markets everywhere.
 It is also relatively easy to grow yourself at home.
 It is a safe treat for your cat to enjoy and one they will really go crazy for.|